ChimdumebiNebolisa/focusmate/README.md

 ## 🧠 **How It Works**

-FocusMate leverages **Chrome's built-in AI capabilities** (Prompt, Summarization, and Editing APIs) to process text **locally in the browser**, ensuring privacy and instant performance.
+FocusMate leverages **Chrome's built-in AI capabilities** (Summarizer API) to process text **locally in the browser**, ensuring privacy and instant performance.

-1. Paste or type your text.
+1. Paste, type, speak, or upload your text.
-2. Choose an operation (Summarize, Clean, Extract Tasks, or Translate).
+2. Choose an operation (Summarize or Extract Tasks).
+3. Select your preferred processing style.
-3. Instantly view AI-enhanced output — no backend or API keys required.
+4. Instantly view AI-enhanced output — no backend or API keys required.

 ---